Kong/ngx_wasm_module/docs/METRICS.md

 contain such a bin, that bin's counter is incremented.
 If not, the bin with the next smallest upper-bound bigger than `v` has its counter incremented instead.

+Histograms can also be created with a fixed set of bins.
+These histograms are similar to the logarithmic-binning ones, except for their number of bins, and respective upper-bounds, being user-defined instead of given by powers of 2, and for their non-expandable nature.

 [Back to TOC](#table-of-contents)

 ## Histogram Update and Expansion

-Histograms are created with 5 bins: 1 initialized and 4 uninitialized.
+Histograms without a user-defined set of bins are created with 5 bins: 1 initialized and 4 uninitialized.

 The bin initialized upon histogram creation has upper-bound `2^32` and its counter is incremented if it is the only bin whose upper-bound is bigger than